ChadaBendriss/yatzy/Readme.md

 # Yatzy Game JS

 ## Design System
-For detailed information on the visual design system of the game, refer to the [Design System](/docs/design_system.md)
+For more details on how we designed the look of the game, check out our [Design System](/docs/design_system.md)